ForzaETH/race_stack/INSTALLATION.md

 ```
 ### Car installation
 #### [Step 1 of 5]
-First you'll have to clone the repository with all the submodules in it
+First you'll have to clone the repository with all the submodules in it **(in case you haven't done so from above)**.
 ```
 git clone --recurse-submodules git@github.com:ForzaETH/race_stack.git cd race_stack